eda-ricercatore/sardegna-scala/notes/scala-notes.md

 + Collections
 	- Primary data structures for *Scala*: lists, sets, and maps
 		 \cite[\S5.3, pp. 155-156]{Tate2010}.
 	- The list is the primary data structure for functional programming languages;
-	 	it is an ordered collection of things belonging to the same data type or clique in the class hierarchy
+	 	it is an ordered collection of things belonging to the same data type or clique in the class hierarchy;
+		it uses the *Java* feature *generics* to type the items in the list
 			\cite[\S5.3, pp. 156]{Tate2010}.
+		* Since list access is a function, use the "*()*" operator to access an element in the list;
+			"*Scala*'s index for lists starts with 0," and accessing elements/items outside the range of the list with result in an exception being thrown \cite[\S5.3, pp. 156]{Tate2010}.
 + *Scala* application programming interface (API) \cite[\S5.2, pp. 153]{Tate2010}.